tommaho/roll/README.md

 # roll
 A command line dice roller to learn Rust.

 Usage variations I'd like this to support, in order of potential complexity (tbd).
-Coverage will be from d2 to d100:
+Coverage will be conventional dice, with dn via override, n <= 1000:

 ```
 roll